tatsath/fin-ml/README.md

 Great!
 You're all set, you just need to start Jupyter now.

+## Installing Package models

+For the chapter on Natural Language Processing.
+We will be using the `spaCy` python package.
+Installing `spaCy` does not install the language models used.
+In order to do that, we need to open up python and install it ourselves using the following commands.

+    $ python -m spacy download en_core_web_lg

 ## Starting Jupyter
 Okay!
 You can now start Jupyter, simply type: